Socrates

 And this response was thought not to be off the mark.3

-She was also mother of their three sons: Lamprocles, Sophroniscus, and Menexenus.
-When Alcibiades questioned the philosopher about why he put up with her rages and said he only put up with crowing of geese because they gave him eggs, Socrates retorted that Xanthippe was the mother who bore his children.
+She was also the mother of their three sons: Lamprocles, Sophroniscus, and Menexenus.
+When Alcibiades questioned Socrates about why he tolerated her rages and said he only put up with the crowing of geese because they gave him eggs, Socrates retorted that Xanthippe was the mother who bore his children.

 MISAPPROPRIATION

-It should not come as any shock that Socrates’ life was heavily stolen from and appropriated for the fictional drivel of Jesus Christ, a matter that even medieval scholars held was a strong possibility.
-Such appropriation was a deliberate psychological weapon in late-stage Rome.
+It should come as no shock that Socrates’ life was heavily stolen from and appropriated for the fictional drivel of Jesus Christ—a possibility even medieval scholars acknowledged.
+This appropriation was a deliberate psychological weapon in late-stage Rome.

-The Catholic Church long appropriated Socrates’ attitudes to push life-denialism, resentment and complete deprivation, the model of an ideal monastic hermit.
-Although some Christians such as Tertullian held all Greek philosophy to be worthless, various authors held Socratic attitudes to prefigure Christianity and praised Socrates for profaning the pagan beliefs.
+The Catholic Church long appropriated Socratic attitudes to push life-denialism, resentment, and complete deprivation—the model of an ideal monastic hermit.
+Although some Christians, such as Tertullian, held all Greek philosophy to be worthless, various authors claimed Socratic attitudes prefigured Christianity and praised Socrates for profaning pagan beliefs.

-When one carefully reads the texts, Socrates says to indulge in food, drink, sex, social matters, luxury and so on when needed by the body, instead of doing so in a manner that creates endless distractions from the divine.
-As the model soldier himself, he also details in the Republic the purpose of war and violence, which is to cultivate virtue and a cohesive state.
+When one carefully reads the texts, Socrates advises indulging in food, drink, sex, social matters, and luxury when the body requires it—not in a way that creates endless distractions from the divine.
+As a model soldier himself, he also outlines in the Republic the purpose of war and violence: to cultivate virtue and a cohesive state.

-Socrates never acted as the Nazarene acts.
+Socrates never acted as the Nazarene does.
 Every allusion by him is a question, not a dogma.

 Many of these issues in our modern world have simply been flipped on their head.
-In contrast to the aggressive and bellicose attitudes of Athenians who were puffed full of power, Westerners have embraced a path of zero conflict, self-annihilation and of worshipping weakness since the advent of Christianity.
-Critics of Western society such as Nietzsche therefore aimed a certain amount of venom at Socrates based on this erring perception of Socrates as an idol of life denialism, especially in the Victorian context.
+In contrast to the aggressive and bellicose attitudes of Athenians puffed up with power, Westerners have embraced a path of zero conflict, self-annihilation, and worship of weakness since the advent of Christianity.
+Critics of Western society, such as Nietzsche, therefore aimed a certain amount of venom at Socrates—based on a misperception of him as an idol of life-denialism, especially in the Victorian contex.

 BIBLIOGRAPHY